Asynchronousx/El-Boto/README.md

 # Discord-Bot: a fun, useful utility to Discord.
 ## Description
-This Discord Bot is hosted on Heroku via real time cloud to make the bot run 24/7.
+This Discord Bot is hosted on Heroku via real time cloud to make the bot run 24/7.<br>
-In this repo there are the configuration file and environ necessary to Heroku to let the bot work properly.
+This repo there contains the configuration file and environ necessary to Heroku to let<br> the bot work properly.<br>

 This simple discord bot will help and aid in basic features like:

  - MUSIC<br>
    Play and search songs from youtube<br>